 It’s simple to borrow books using click and collect.
-You can collect books from Acomb, Clifton, York, Tang Hall and the Mobile Library.
+You can collect books from Acomb, Clifton, York, Tang Hall, New Earswick and the Mobile Library.
 Click and collect will be available from 7 July.

 - Reserve your books in the usual way using the online catalogue, or by contacting your nearest open library (from 6 July onwards) OR fill in one of our adult lucky dip forms or children’s lucky dip forms and we’ll choose up to 15 books based on your taste and preferences.

 - When your books are ready we’ll phone you and arrange a time for you to collect them.